turps correspondence course FAQ

 Is the course accredited?

 No, Turps Education is not an accredited institution.
-We are an independent, not-for-profit organisation.
-The course fees go back into running the art school.
 As a current Turps painter, you will be eligible to apply to certain prizes and competitions such as the Bloomberg New Contemporaries or Ingram Prize.

-Can I apply for funding for this course?
-Will I be eligible for student discount?
+Will I be eligible for a student discount?

 English is not my first language, can I still apply?